 Direct Access under Medicare

-The most exciting undertaking by APTA in recent years is introduction of legislation in Congress to allow direct access to physical therapy for Medicare beneficiaries.
-We stood outside the US Capitol at the press conference April 30th, announcing the introduction of this bill in the Senate.
+The most exciting undertaking by APTA in recent years is the introduction of legislation in Congress to allow direct access to physical therapy for Medicare beneficiaries.
+We stood outside the US Capitol at the press conference on April 30th, announcing the introduction of this bill in the Senate.

 All members received a flyer with information on this legislation with their most recent journals.
 Please review this information, then go to the APTA website apta.org/Govt_Affairs and use the website to contact the SD delegation to express your support of this bill.
 Specifically asking Senator Johnson and Representative Thune to co-sponsor this legislation.
 In his role as majority leader, Senator Daschle would not likely sign on as a co-sponsor, but asking his support is appropriate.

 APTA has challenged each state’s liaison to obtain three support letters from physicians and three support letters from patients in the state.
 Please contact Karen Gallagher, if you know of any patients or physicians who would be willing to help with this.
 We can supply a draft letter.

 Repeal of $1500 Cap

 We haven’t heard too much about the cap recently, but it is still out there.
 The moratorium expires on December 31, 2002, thus, without congressional action, we will be back under the therapy caps 1-1-03.
 There are bills in Congress to repeal the cap, however, it is a challenge, as the federal government is under budget deficits again and anything determined to “cost” the system would be hard to pass.